voschezang/coding-handbook/collaboration/communication-context.md

-## (Non)Violent Communication
+## (Non)Violent Communication (NVC)

-In this context, *violence* is a dimension from calm, considerate, respectful to intrusitve, challenging, aggresive communication.
+In this context, *violence* is a dimension from `calm, considerate, respectful` to `intrusitve, challenging, aggresive` communication.
+Violence means putting a burdon on the other.
+For example, a a question can be given as an invite or a demand.
+The latter requires a response (positive or negative) or a rejection from the other.

-Consider the act of "making your problem someone else's problem".
+Another example is the act of "making your problem someone else's problem".
 This puts a burdon on another.
 Whether this is the right thing to do depends on context.

 - This can be subtle as sharing doubts. *"I'm having doubts about our collaboration"*
 - This can be done aggresively, e.g. through criticism. *"You're not doing ..."*